tendermint/tendermint/UPGRADING.md

 #### Evidence Parameters

-* `MaxNum`, which caps the total amount of evidence by a absolute number.
-The default is 50.
+* `MaxBytes`, which caps the total amount of evidence.
+The default is 1048576 (1 MB).

 ### Crypto